VertigoOne1/securia/README.md

 helm plugin install https://github.com/jkroepke/helm-secrets
 ```

-Then you can you use protobuff like this to trigger the plugin, which will read the SOPS_AGE_KEY_FILE env var for the identity to use.
+Then you can you use protobuff like this to trigger the plugin, which will read the SOPS_AGE_KEY_FILE env var for the identity to use to decrypt, it will decrypt if the public key was in the .sops.yaml.

 `helm upgrade name . -f normal_values.yaml -f secrets://secrets.yaml`